LutzGrosshennig/unity3d-advanced-grid-movement/README.md

  * Fully editable animation curve for the movement
  * Fully editable animation curve for the head bob
  * Command queueing.
 Plan your steps in advance!
  * Run/dash mode.
-Hold and press 'W' to advance even faster (woth separate headbob/movement curves)
+Hold and press 'W' to advance even faster (with separate headbob/movement curves)
  * Height system.
 You can now climp stairs and slopes.
 This enables a new dimension (literally) for level design!
  * A basic event based footstep system and an generated example "footstep" sample you need to replace really soon ;-)
  * Full Unity3d project including sample level and some crappy collision detection code (just as simple showcase)